harish-112/3-Tier-Devops-Notes-app/README.md

-Here is a complete, industry-grade `README.md` for your GitHub repository.
-It is written from a real-world engineering perspective, detailing the exact architecture, local development choices, and the DevOps automation pipeline you've built.

----

 # 📝 Multi-Tier DevOps Notes Application

 A production-ready, 3-tier containerized web application built to demonstrate modern cloud architecture, secure networking, persistent storage caching, and an automated continuous integration/continuous deployment (CI/CD) pipeline targeting an isolated Azure Virtual Machine.